 Wasaga Beach: Fun in the Sun

-The first time I visited Wasaga Beach, I was amazed; it was like a Florida beach without the palm trees!
+The first time I visited Wasaga Beach, I was amazed; it was like a Florida beach without the palm trees in the middle of my home province of Ontario, Canada.

-Canada does not usually come to mind when people are thinking about a beach vacation but it does get hot in the summer and Southern Ontario is actually farther south than many American States.
+I suspect that Canada does not usually come to mind when people are thinking about a beach vacation.
+However, it does get hot in the summer and Southern Ontario is actually located farther south than many American States.

 The temperature in Southern Ontario ranges from 25 to 35 degrees Celsius during the summer.
 That's not cold, that's Celsius and it converts to between 77 to 95 degrees Fahrenheit.
 It actually "feels" hotter than that since the heat in many parts of Canada is quite humid and can be harder to tolerate than the drier heats of other countries.
 The weather report always includes the "humidex" so we know in advance how much hotter it will feel and how uncomfortable we can expect to be!